tommyku/blog3/content/special/on-negotiation.md

 How should I value the added convenience?
 It's totally on me.
 I could say my willingness to pay (WTP) for the added convenience is $125.
 Any purchase pricier than $125 wouldn't worth the price.
-With that in mind, I refused to pay for the $12 U-lock right away because my willing to pay was $125 yet the owner's offer of bike ($120) + kickstand ($5) + U-lock ($12) was $137.
+With that in mind, I refused to pay for the $12 U-lock right away because my willingness to pay was $125 yet the owner's offer of bike ($120) + kickstand ($5) + U-lock ($12) was $137.

 I could have just walked away knowing I didn't make myself a bad deal right?